ashlineldridge/metron/README.md

             (RPS) that should be generated for each segment of the test.

             This argument can receive multiple values and may be used to specify both fixed and variable rates.
-To specify a fixed rate, specify an integer value; e.g., --rate=100 --duration=15m implies a fixed rate of 100 RPS for 15 minutes.
-To use a variable rate, specify a range; e.g., --rate=100:200 --duration=15m implies that the request rate should increase linearly from 100 RPS to 200 RPS over a 15 minute duration.
+To specify a fixed rate, specify an integer value; e.g.
+            --rate=100 --duration=15m implies a fixed rate of 100 RPS for 15 minutes.
+To use a variable rate, specify a range; e.g. --rate=100:200 --duration=15m implies that the request rate should increase linearly from 100 RPS to 200 RPS over a 15 minute duration.

-            To specify multiple test plan segments, where each segment can have its own rate and duration, specify multiple comma-separated values; e.g., --rate=100:500,500 --duration=5m,15m will create a 20 minute test plan containing two segments: the initial segment will ramp the rate up from 100 RPS to 500 RPS over the first 5 minutes and then the rate will be held at a constant 500 RPS for the next 15
+            To specify multiple test plan segments, where each segment can have its own rate and duration, specify multiple comma-separated values; e.g. --rate=100:500,500 --duration=5m,15m will create a 20 minute test plan containing two segments: the initial segment will ramp the rate up from 100 RPS to 500 RPS over the first 5 minutes and then the rate will be held at a constant 500 RPS for the next 15